 JHP Public Service Fellows will receive one of the most generous stipends of any summer fellowships offered at Southwestern.
 Fellowships awards will be in the sum of $8,000 each to five (5) second-year students and of $5,500 each to five (5) first-year students.

-The 2021 Class of Pregerson Fellows will work with local and national public interest and government agencies as young advocates impacting change in their respective communities.
+The 2022 Class of JHP Public Service Fellows will work with local and national public interest and government agencies as young advocates impacting change in their respective communities.

 JHP Public Service Fellows are selected through a competitive committee review and interview process comprised of Southwestern faculty, staff and alumni who select JHP Public Service Fellows on the basis of merit, potential for leadership and demonstrated commitment or significant achievements in the fields of public service.